-- 10.01 The school recognises that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
-Some pupils with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010. - 10.02 Some may also have special educational needs (SEND) and may have a statement, or Education, Health and Care (EHC) Plan which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice (Jan 2015) is followed.
-Specific personalised arrangements are put in place in school to support pupils with medical conditions.
+- 10.1 Our schools recognise that pupils within school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
+Some pupils with medical conditions may be disabled and, where this is the case, the School will comply with its duties under the Equality Act 2010. - 10.2 Some may also have Special Educational Needs (SEND) and may have a statement or Education Health and Care (EHC) Plan, which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice (Jan 2015) is followed.
+Specific personalised arrangements are put in place in our schools to support pupils with medical conditions.